Inference in balanced community modulated recursive trees: Inference, testing and clustering in time-labelled BCMRT

 Indeed, the number of monochromatic edges added at step $i$ is a sum of two independent Bernoulli random variables with parameter $p_i$ when $c_i=1$, and $1-p_i$ when $c_i=0$.
 By Jensen inequality, we have

 where

 We see that the value of $p$ depends on the configuration of ones in the vector $(c_1,\dots,c_{n})$.
-Since $p$ is a weighted average between $1-q$ and $q$, and since $1-q\geq q$, the configuration that maximizes the value of $p$ is the one that maximizes the weight put on $1-q$, i.e.
+Since $p$ is a weighted average between $1-q$ and $q$, and since $1-q\geq q$, the configuration that maximizes the value of $p$ is the one that maximizes the weight put on $1-q$, i.e.,

 over all vectors $c\in\{0,1\}^n$ with $m$ ones and $n-m$ zeros.
 We claim that this quantity is maximized at the vector $c$ with all the $m$ ones at the beginning, followed by $n-m$ zeros.
-This is the content of Lemma~\ref{lem:worst-case-p}, that can be found in Section~\ref{sec:proof:labelled}.
+This is the content of Lemma~\ref{lem:worst-case-p}, that can be found at the end of this section.
 Hence, $p$ is always less than

 Next, note that

 Using that $m\geq n-m$ and that $n-m$ tends to $+\infty$ with $n$, we have

 Hence, using that $\frac{m-1}{n-1}\leq \frac{1}{2}+\varepsilon$ and that $\limsup_{n\to\infty} \frac{n-m}{n-1}\leq \frac{1}{2}$, we have for $n$ large enough,